Computing & Information Services

 Information technology decision-making may be viewed as a three tier hierarchy consisting of strategies, policies, and operations.
-While the Chief Technology Officer (CTO) plays a coordinating role at all three levels, IT decision-making at Reed is highly collaborative and involves many different individuals and groups.
+While the Chief Information Officer (CIO) plays a coordinating role at all three levels, IT decision-making at Reed is highly collaborative and involves many different individuals and groups.

 Strategic Planning and Priority Setting